Teacher investigated for telling students to act as slaves

 A spokesman for Toms River Regional School District said the district is investigating what happened.

-Cuneo, who is also in his third term as mayor of the small town of Pine Beach, told a radio station Thursday that he was demonstrating a “degrading and despicable" institution in American history when he told students to pretend to be slaves.
+Cuneo, who is also in his third term as mayor of the small town of Pine Beach, emailed a statement Wednesday to a radio station and the Asbury Park Press.
+In the statement, he said he was demonstrating a “degrading and despicable” institution in American history when he told students to pretend to be slaves.

-Cuneo apologized on the air but said the lessons learned from slavery must be shared and taught.
+Cuneo apologized but said the lessons learned from slavery must be shared and taught.

-“At no time was my intention to harm the sensitivities of any student," Cueno said on the radio, "If this lesson did that, I apologize to those affected.”
+“At no time was my intention to harm the sensitivities of any student,” Cueno said in the emailed statement, “If this lesson did that, I apologize to those affected.”

 Teachers' methods for teaching about slavery have come into question several times in recent years.

-Note: This story has been corrected to say that Cuneo's apology and explanation came in a statement he emailed on Wednesday to the radio station, not in an on-air interview Thursday.